nasirayyub/mixerp/docs/user-guide/human-resource-management/termination-verification.md

 # Termination Verification

-Once an employee termination is posted to MixERP, it is send to the verification queue.
+Once an employee termination is posted to MixERP, it is sent to the verification queue.
 In the verification queue, you can decide to either approve the termination or reject it stating a reason why you want to do that.